 Fig 3.
-CANARI staff and Danessa Joseph role playing.
+Role playing exercise during workshop.

-The workshop was participatory and interactive and used a combination of methods including whole group discussion, small group work, presentations and field visits to familiarize participants with key definitions and concepts, to stimulate ideas for development into projects that contribute to sustainable livelihoods and to analyse lessons from forest-based livelihoods.
-While, institutional arrangements were analysed The programme is attached as Appendix 2, the using participatory mapping.
-PowerPoint presentations for all of the sessions are in Appendix 3 and the handouts are in Appendix 4.
+The workshop was participatory and interactive and used a combination of methods including whole group discussion, small group work, presentations and field visits.
+This served to familiarise participants with key definitions and concepts, to analyse lessons from forest-based livelihood initiatives in Grenada, and to stimulate ideas for development of projects that contribute to sustainable livelihoods.
+Institutional arrangements for forest management in Grenada were analysed using participatory mapping.
+The programme is attached as Appendix 2, the PowerPoint presentations for all of the sessions are in Appendix 3 and the handouts are in Appendix 4.